Dangerous Foods for Dogs

 Initial symptoms include vomiting, lethargy, and loss of coordination.
 Eventually, the dog may have seizures.
 Liver failure can occur within just a few days.

 Caffeine in large enough quantities can be fatal for a dog.
 And, there is no antidote.
 Symptoms of caffeine poisoning include restlessness, rapid breathing, heart palpitations, muscle tremors, fits and bleeding.
 In addition to tea and coffee – including beans and grounds — caffeine can be found in cocoa, chocolate, colas, and stimulant drinks such as Red Bull.
 It’s also in some cold medicines and pain killers.

 Fat Trimmings and Bones

 Table scraps often contain meat fat that a human didn’t eat and bones.
 Both are dangerous for dogs.
 Fat trimmed from meat, both cooked and uncooked, can cause pancreatitis in dogs.
 And, although it seems natural to give a dog a bone, a dog can choke on it.
-Bones can also splinter and cause an obstruction or lacerations of your dog’s digestive system.
-It’s best to just forget about the doggie bag.
+Certain bones can also splinter and cause an obstruction or lacerations of your dog’s digestive system.

 Grapes and Raisins

 Grapes and raisins have often been used as treats for dogs.
 But it’s not a good idea.
 Although it is not clear why, grapes and raisins can cause kidney failure in dogs.
 And just a small amount can make a dog ill.
 Repeated vomiting is an early sign.
 Within a day, the dog will become lethargic and depressed.
 The best prevention is to keep grapes and raisins off counters and other places your dog can reach.